THE THIRD GUARDIAN

 Moving closer yet, the younger man's velvety baritone dropped another level and answered even more softly, "Don't mess with me, Jecht!
 You're nothing but a liability on this mission and I will not let you jeopardize Lord Braska's safety.
 You have no appreciation of the importance of his Pilgrimage.
 If you don't shape up in a hurry -"

 Interrupting, an angry flush beginning to creep up his neck, Jecht turned to fully face his accuser, "Just try it, Big an' Ugly!
 Ya just might -"

 A calm, pleasant voice interrupted.
 "Everything alright, Auron?"

 The two men turned to face the man addressing them.
-Wearing dark blue and cream-colored robes and carrying an intricately designed staff, a man in his late thirties quietly awaited a response as a light breeze gently riffed through his light brown hair.
+Wearing dark blue and cream-colored robes and carrying an intricately designed staff, a man in his late thirties or early forties quietly awaited a response as a soft breeze gently riffed through his light brown hair.